paulscherrerinstitute/scilog-ci/README.md

 # scilog-ci
-CI configuration to deploy SciLog server
+CI configuration to deploy SciLog

-# scilog-ci
-CI related information to deploy scilog

 # Deployment behaviour
 The CI is responsible for deploying the scilog components in the k8s clusters (one for `development`, another for `qa` and `production`), based on some rules.